-The injury to a young girl earlier this year at a Houston Astros game at Minute Maid Park has prompted a surge of news and commentary about improving fan safety at major league ballparks.
+The injury to a young girl at a Houston Astros game at Minute Maid Park in 2019 prompted a surge of news and commentary about improving fan safety at major league ballparks.
 At a minimum, attending a baseball or softball game should just be fun & safe, legalities and liabilities aside.
-But of course, it’s often not that simple.
+But of course, it’s not that simple.

 At the professional and college level, the ball moves fast — really fast.
 Much has been written and studied about how quickly a batter must react to a 100 mph fastball.
 One study says a hitter only has 0.412 seconds to react.
 The speed of that same pitch leaving the bat is even faster – 110 mph or more.
 Thus, fans have even less time to react to a sharply hit line drive heading foul.
 Not to mention, since they’re not playing they’re easily distracted, making them ill-prepared for the unexpected.

 This really is an important issue for ballfields at all levels of play.
 (Read a special Fan Safety message from our CEO) At Beacon Athletics, we have been installing backstop and protective netting solutions for our customers for decades and we are often asked for advice on fan safety and options for backstop netting.
-Our immediate answer is typically the same, “…it really depends on your ballpark’s situation, but here are 5 things you should always consider.”
+Our immediate answer is typically the same, “…it really depends on your ballpark’s situation, but here are five things you should always think about.”

 - Protect the bleacher areas.
 It’s important to do whatever you can to protect all seating areas.
 Minimally, provide coverage for all spectator seating down the foul lines.
 In smaller fields, this may only be 2-3 sections of bleachers extending about 50 ft down the line.
 In larger facilities for professional and college teams, seating may continue from behind the dugouts to the outfield, in which case protective netting would ideally extend all the way to the foul poles.
 Keeping the view unobstructed will give your fans the best of both worlds.